8bitmp3/Google-Cloud-Tutorial-Setting-Up-Istio-Powered-Anthos-Service-Mesh-on-Google-Kubernetes-Engine/Google-Cloud-Tutorial-Setting-Up-Istio-Powered-Anthos-Service-Mesh-on-Google-Kubernetes-Engine.md

 Kubernetes provides container orchestration for better application management by:

-- Providing one master stateless server API instead of many APIs used for different tasks.
+- Having one master stateless server API instead of many APIs used for different tasks.
 - Simplifying operations through container packaging, so that you can scale applications without scaling operations.
-- Decoupling every piece of applications and systems for modularity and flexibility.
+- Decoupling every piece of applications and systems for modularity and flexibility:
     - Pods serve as atomic units of clusters in K8s and they act as modular and composable building blocks that help build distributed systems.
-    - Each pod has its own IP address and a set of pods—a DNS name, which can be load-balanced.
+Each pod has its own IP address and a set of pods—a DNS name, which can be load-balanced.
 - Having names for processes for simpler discovery (for example, for networks or IPCs).
 - Having labels, which are key-value pairs (such as role "frontend", stage "production") that you can query against to help with organization and discovery.
-- Consistency and coherence of patterns and ideas of system behaviors.
+- Using consistent and coherent patterns and ideas of system behaviors.

 > Google Cloud has been offering a hosted version of Kubernetes called **[Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/docs)** since 2015.
 A Kubernetes Engine cluster consists of a Kubernetes master API server hosted by Google and a set of worker nodes.
 The worker nodes are Google Cloud [Compute Engine VMs](https://cloud.google.com/compute/docs/containers).
 >
-> To interact with the Anthos GKE for On-Prem clusters from the Google Cloud Console, you can use **GKE Hub** as a centralized management tool for your infrastructure.
+> To interact with the Anthos GKE for On-Prem clusters from the Google Cloud Console, you can use **GKE Hub**—a centralized management tool.
 >
-> For workload migration from on-prem VMs, AWS or Azure to containers, Google Cloud offers **[Anthos Migrate](https://cloud.google.com/migrate/anthos/docs)**.
+> For workload migration from on-prem VMs, AWS or Azure to containers, Google Cloud has a solution called **[Anthos Migrate](https://cloud.google.com/migrate/anthos/docs)**.

 ## A brief history of containers